-Diaphragm muscle and blood were collected from wild boars shot during the 2013 licensed hunting season (year round open season) were included in this year's program.
+Diaphragm muscle and blood from a single wild boar shot during the 2014 licensed hunting season (year round open season) were included in this year's program.
 Only the south-eastern part of Norway (Østfold County) was represented in the sampling regime.
 Hunters were invited to participate based on the list of registered wild boar hunters provided by Statistics Norway.

-A standard form that included information on where and when the wild boar had been hunted, as well as the sex (male, female) and presumed age of the animal (juvenile, adult), was completed by each hunter.
+A standard form that included information on where and when the wild boar had been hunted, as well as the sex (male, female) and presumed age of the animal (juvenile, adult), was completed by the hunter.